Art-Stea1th/ConvergenceEngine/README.md

-# Simultaneous Localization And Mapping
+# Simultaneous Localization And Mapping on Kinect